NiuTrans.LMT: Toward Inclusive and Scalable Multilingual Machine Translation with LLMs: Continued Pre-training Data Curation

-Figures \ref{fig:en_data} and \ref{fig:zh_data} present the COMETKiwi score \citep{DBLP:conf/wmt/ReiTGZFMSGACLM22} distributions for the English-centric (En $\to$ X) and Chinese-centric (Zh $\to$ X) portions of our curated CPT bilingual corpus, respectively.
+Figures \ref{fig:en_data} and \ref{fig:zh_data} present the COMETKiwi score \citep{DBLP:conf/wmt/ReiTGZFMSGACLM22} distributions for the English-centric (En $\leftrightarrow$ X) and Chinese-centric (Zh $\leftrightarrow$ X) portions of our curated CPT bilingual corpus, respectively.
 A primary observation is that the score distributions for low-resource languages are noticeably skewed to the left compared to the high-resource counterparts.
 This skew is particularly pronounced for the Chinese-centric low-resource pairs (Figure \ref{fig:zh_data}), highlighting the challenge of sourcing non-English-centric data.
 We attribute this phenomenon to two factors.
-First, it likely reflects the real scarcity of clean, high-quality bilingual data for many low-resource languages, especially those paired with Chinese.
+First, it likely reflects the real scarcity of clean, high-quality bilingual data for many low-resource languages, especially those paired with non-English.
 Second, it may reveal a bias in the quality estimation (QE) model itself—models like COMETKiwi may yield less reliable scores for underrepresented or non-English language pairs due to limited exposure during training.
 This could lead to systematically lower scores for some language pairs, irrespective of their true quality.

-Overall, these findings highlight the dual challenge of both data scarcity and model bias in multilingual MT research, and emphasize the need for more equitable QE models capable of handling diverse, non-English-centric scenarios.
+Overall, these findings point to a dual challenge in multilingual MT: the limited availability of clean bilingual data for many non-English-centric pairs, and the potential calibration limitations of current QE models in such settings.
+They also motivate future work on QE methods that are better calibrated and more robust across diverse, non-English-centric language pairs.